shyun3/vimrc/README.md

     - Currently, Vim does not detect Python if installing from the main Scoop bucket due to a PATH issue

-1. Run `symlinks.bat`.
+1. Extract this repo and run `symlinks.bat`.
 This will create create symlinks for `_vimrc`,`_gvimrc`, and `vimfiles` in your home directory.
 You can modify what Vim interprets as your home directory by editing your `HOME` environment variable.

 1. Install [minpac][].